Professor DiCaro is the former Chief of Police of Gates, New York. He teaches Technology in Criminal Justice. firstname.lastname@example.org

 Steven Siena, Esq.

 Professor Siena is a retired Captain with the Monroe County Sheriff's Department.
-He holds a law degree from SUNY Buffalo, and has taught courses such as Criminology, Corrections, and Law Enforcement.
+He holds a law degree from SUNY Buffalo, and has taught Introduction to Criminal Justice, Corrections, and Law Enforcement.

 Michael Stein, Esq.